Real Estate Appraisal

 - condition of the property

 - count of rooms, bedrooms, and bathrooms

 - floor plan

-- financing, since cash buyers can generally buy at lower prices and buyers using seller financing (often referred to as owner will carry, or OWC, financing) tend to pay higher prices
+- financing, since cash buyers may buy at lower prices while buyers using seller financing (often called owner will carry, or OWC, financing) tend to pay higher prices

 When comparing different properties, not only must the differences in the properties, such as the actual structures, their ages and conditions, be compared and accounted for, but also what property rights are being transferred or were transferred in the comparable properties, and also any differences in encumbrances must be considered.
 For instance, is a fee simple title being transferred, or are there any easements or deed restrictions on the subject property or on the comparable properties?